zinas/activerecord.js/README.md

 You don't need to remember <em>find</em>, <em>findByPK</em>, <em>findByAttribute</em> etc. There is only one <em>find</em>
 function and does intelligent guess based on attributes.
 Both <em>(new Car(5)).destroy()</em> and <em>Car.destroy(5)</em> work.
 You don't need to remember a complex API, because just trying what comes natural usually works.

-### Quick Links
-- <a href="https://github.com/zinas/activerecord.js/wiki/API-Concept">API Concept</a> to take a look on how this library will be used.
-- <a href="https://github.com/zinas/activerecord.js/wiki/Simple-REST-API">REST API</a> documentation to understand how the dummy REST API that is included in the project works.
-- <a href="https://github.com/zinas/activerecord.js/wiki/Backlog">Backlog</a> to get a feeling on where this library is heading to.